 Definitions-schmefinitions.
 Previously it was no big deal, but with Bulldozer it is suddenly a very severe performance regression, and we've had it on the 4.6 feature list for quite a while.
 Even on SSE platforms, icc 12.x is often able to do 10% better than my hand tuned kernels, which gcc has never achieved.
 Hopefully it will stay compatible with more compilers, but in worst case those compilers will still work well with the C kernels.

 I just finished the utility routines and should be able to commit kernels over the weekend.

-#4 Updated by David van der Spoel almost 7 years ago
+#4 Updated by David van der Spoel over 8 years ago

 - Status changed from New to Closed